What is Email Authentication?

 Three primary email authentication methods

-There are three core methods of email authentication: SPF, DKIM, and DMARC.
+There are three core methods of email authentication methods: SPF, DKIM, and DMARC.
 These are foundational and can be built upon with newer, more nuanced technologies.
 Without employing DKIM and SPF, you cannot add the benefits of DMARC.
 This tiered and layered approach multiplies the security of your domains and, consequently, your brand.

 Hidden Anchor